-We will notify you if you are eligible for this service based on your chronic condition or physician's recommendation.
+Services that are covered for you What you must pay when you get these services We will notify you if you are eligible for this service based on your chronic condition or physician's recommendation.
 This benefit is part of a clinical care management program.
 You may be directed to participate in nutritional counseling, as prescribed by your physician.
 Participation in the program is optional and you may discontinue services at any time.

-Amounts you pay for these services do not count toward vour maximum out-of-pocket amount

-Medical nutrition therapy

-This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when ordered by your doctor.
+Amounts you pay for these services do not count toward your maximum out-of-pocket amount Wedical nutrition therapy See Covered Medical and Hospital Benefits Chart in the Summary of This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when ordered by your doctor.
+Benefits.
 We cover 3 hours of one-on-one counseling services during your first year that you receive medical nutrition therapy services under Medicare (this includes our plan, any other Medicare Advantage Plan, or Original Medicare), and 2 hours each year after that.
 If your condition, treatment, or diagnosis changes, you may be able to receive more hours of treatment with a physician's order.
 A physician must prescribe these services and renew their order yearly if your treatment is needed into the next calendar year.

-See Covered Medical and Hospital Benefits Chart in the Summary of Benefits.

-Medicare Diabetes Prevention Program (MDPP)

-MDPP services will be covered for eligible Medicare beneficiaries under all Medicare health plans.
+Wedicare Diabetes Prevention Program (MDPP) See Covered Medical and Hospital Benefits Chart in the Summary of MDPP services will be covered for eligible Medicare beneficiaries under all Medicare health plans.
+Benefits.
 MDPP is a structured health behavior change intervention that provides practical training in long-term dietary change, increased physical activity, and problem-solving strategies for overcoming challenges to sustaining weight loss and a healthy lifestyle.

-See Covered Medical and Hospital Benefits Chart in the Summary of Benefits.

-Medicare Part B prescription drugs

-These drugs are covered under Part B of Original Medicare.
+Medicare Part B prescription drugs See Covered Medical and Hospital These drugs are covered under Part B of Original Medicare.
 Members of our plan receive coverage for these drugs through our plan.
-Covered drugs include:
+Covered drugs include: Benefits Chart in the Summary of Benefits.